Register custom UI components to render tool executions and their status.

 render: ({ args, result, status }) => {

-if (status.type === "requires_action")
+if (status.type === "requires-action")

 return <p>Getting weather for {args.location}...</p>;